Joe Gacy

 Joseph Ruby (born August 8, 1987) is an American professional wrestler.
-He is currently signed to WWE, where he performs on the NXT brand under the ring name Joe Gacy.
-He is the leader of The Schism.
+He is signed to WWE, where he performs on the SmackDown brand under the ring name Joe Gacy.
+He is a member of The Wyatt Sicks, and is one-half of the WWE Tag Team Champions with stablemate Dexter Lumis in their first reign, both individually and as a team.

-Gacy is best known for his work in Combat Zone Wrestling (CZW), where he was a three-time CZW World Heavyweight Champion and a three-time CZW Wired Champion.
+Gacy first gained prominence for his work in Combat Zone Wrestling (CZW), where he was a three-time CZW World Heavyweight Champion and a three-time CZW Wired Champion.
 He also appeared for Evolve, where he was a one-time Evolve Tag Team Champion.

 Professional wrestling career

 Combat Zone Wrestling (2006–2020)

 On August 5, 2017, at Once in a Lifetime, Gacy appeared at the event, while ring announcer Larry Legend was about to introduce the match between Lio Rush and Joey Janela.
 Gacy headbutted Legend, before criticising the direction CZW were going in, and then putting Legend through a barbed wire board.
 In response to this, D. J. Hyde (kayfabe) fired Gacy on his birthday over Twitter.
 On September 9, at Down with the Sickness, Gacy and his masked goons appeared after Strickland's title match with Jason Cade, but was chased off by the rest of the locker room.
 On October 14, at The Wolf of Wrestling, a masked man was seen in the crowd, and offered Kit Osbourne the chance to join him.
 Osbourne refused and was abducted by a group of masked men.
 They resurfaced later in the night, after Strickland's title match with Ethan Page.
 One of the masked men, purportedly Gacy, threatened to have Osbourne curbstomped onto a chair, unless Matt Tremont reinstated him and gave him a title shot at the next event.
 Strickland urged Tremont to do so, and Tremont accepted Gacy's proposal, but Osbourne was curbstomped anyway.
 This turned out to be a ruse, as Gacy ran out from the back to attack Tremont; the man initially thought to be Gacy was actually Dan Barry, and the man who curbstomped Osbourne was Matthew Palmer.
 With Barry and Palmer aligning themselves with Gacy, it led to the formation of F.E.A.R.